IbrahimElshafey/LocalResumableFunction/_Documents/_Efficient Wait Matching.md

-﻿
-* Clear Hangfire jobs table in debug on start
-* Remove NewtonSoft and use MessagePack
+﻿* Remove NewtonSoft and use MessagePack
 	* [Yes] Can deserialize data to dynamic object
 	* [Yes] Can convert dynamic object to object back
 	* [Yes] Does not need attributes
 	* Does not need constructor constrains
 	* [Yes] Can be shown as Json
 	* Can use existing object and fill it
+* Clear Hangfire jobs table in debug on start

 # When Wait Requested
 * Calc WaitTemplate Hash(Match Expression & Set Data Expression HASH)
 * Search if template is exist